-Where to Eat in the Hudson Valley on Thanksgiving
+Where to Dine out on Thanksgiving in the Hudson Valley

 Local restaurants serve up new takes on seasonal flavors alongside classic turkey dinners and pumpkin pie.